-By default, Files module of Aurora Files stores personal files directly on the webserver, under
+By default, Files module of Aurora Files stores personal and corporate files directly on the webserver, under

 You can replace local storage with S3 compatible remote storage like AWS or DigitalOcean.

 To activate personal S3 filestorage, you need to disable local personal files module, by setting Disabled to true in

 data/settings/modules/S3Filestorage.config.json file.
 In that file, you also need to supply connection details and bucket name - you can do that via admin interface as well:

 Most of these parameters are obtained from Amazon S3 or DigitalOcean control interfaces.

 In case of Amazon S3, you obtain Access key and Secret key from IAM console, as shown here.
 Instead of using your root account, it's strongly recommended to create an administrator user via IAM console, and upon creating such a user and adding them to Administrators group, you'll be issued with Access key and Secret key.

 You will also need to specify your region ID and a hostname used.
 Example of the region ID used is us-east-2, you can find the complete list of regions here.
 For Host, specify s3.amazonaws.com value.